Co-Design of Cryptographic Parameters and Delay-Aware Feedback Gain for Encrypted Control Systems: Preliminaries and Problem Formulation

 Indeed, $u_e[k]$ can be made arbitrarily close to $u[k]$ by choosing $1/\sfr$ and $1/\sfs$ sufficiently large, thereby reducing the precision loss incurred by the rounding operations, and by choosing $q$ sufficiently large to prevent overflow under the modulo operation.
 Since the focus of this paper is not on analyzing the effects of quantization or encryption errors, we henceforth make the simplifying assumption that

-Analyses on the effects of such errors on the closed-loop stability can be found in \cite{KimjShim23,JangLeej25}.
+Analyses on the effects of such errors on the closed-loop stability can be found in \cite[Theorem~2]{KimjShim23} or \cite[Theorem~1]{JangLeej25}.

 Recall that the gain $K$ has been designed for the ideal delay-free case, i.e., when $u[k]$ can be applied exactly at $kT_s$.
-In the encrypted implementation, however, non-negligible delays arise from the transmission of ciphertexts, whose message size is substantially larger than that of plaintexts, as well as from the time required for encryption, decryption, and homomorphic multiplication.
+In the encrypted implementation, however, non-negligible delays arise from the transmission of ciphertexts whose message sizes are substantially larger than that of plaintexts, as well as from the time required for encryption, decryption, and homomorphic multiplication.

 Formally, let $\tau[k]\in\bbR$ denote the total time elapsed from the sampling of $x[k]$ to the computation of $u_e[k]$ at the actuator, which we refer to as the \textit{total delay} at sampling instant $k$.
 For analytical simplicity, we impose the following assumption.